 So, I wrote poetry.
 Bad poetry.
 I thought it wouldn’t matter.
 I thought I could handle it.
 I couldn’t stand it!
 So I read poetry, read about poetry and wrote poetry.
 I wrote more poetry, then re-wrote it all.
 And in the process, I learned how to make my poetry better.

-I like to do crossword puzzles, but I really love solving cryptoquotes.
+I like to do crossword puzzles and sudoku, but I really love solving cryptoquotes.
 A cryptoquote is a quotation, usually by a famous person, in code.
 In a cryptoquote the letters of the original message are replaced by other letters.

 Here's a cryptoquote for anyone with dreams for the future (hint: all the p's = t's):